Finding the right grid solutions

 One solution is using batteries to store energy.
 However, we are also involved in what could be energy storage on an altogether larger scale, using compressed air in underground salt deposits.

 Larne, across the Irish border in Northern Ireland, has some large salt deposits about 1.5km underground.
-Mott MacDonald is part of a team, led by renewable energy business Gaelectric, that is investigating the potential to create huge airtight caves in the salt.
+Mott MacDonald is part of a team investigating the potential to create huge airtight caves in the salt.
 The caverns would be able to hold air compressed to pressures of about 190 bar.

 Without storage, wind power generated at night when there is no demand is wasted.
 The design proposal for the project would use that power to pump air into the salt caverns, creating energy stores that can be released during the day to generate power when demand picks up.
 In principle, it is a variant of hydro-pumped storage schemes.